 Visitor Centers Dutchess County Tourism Promotion Agency 3 Neptune Rd.
 Poughkeepsie, NY 12601.
 Phone:(845)463-4000 or (800)445-3131

 ShoppingPoughkeepsie Galleria is just off US 9 at 2001 South Rd., about 7 miles north of I-84 exit 13.
-The largest mall in the Hudson Valley, it has retailers like Macy's and Target along with movie theaters and a food court.
+The largest mall in the Hudson Valley, it has anchor Macy's along with movie theaters, a food court and specialty retailers.

 Things to Do The Frances Lehman Loeb Art Center